It4innovations/espreso/doc/source/run.rst

   $ ./espreso -hh

-Parameters from this list adjust internal settings that are not fully tested or support development.
+Parameters from this list adjust internal settings that are not fully tested or are under development.
 Hence, wrong values can lead to unexpected behaviour.

 **Configuration file** serves the prefered way of settings input parameters.
 In the default, ``espreso`` assumes configuration file with name ``espreso.config``.